-In 2002, the conference grew to 15 schools and 204 delegates.
 Interesting topics included the Historical Security Council, which dealt with the creation of Israel, and a conference-wide crisis dealing with outer space.
-Each committee dealt with specific aspects of the crisis, made all the more in-depth by keynote speaker Charles Davies from the UN Office of Outer Space Affairs in Vienna.

-MSUMUN 2004 drew 18 schools and 250 delegates and took on new committees such as the WHO and the UNDP while continuing to foster fierce debate in the tried-and-true committees like DiSec and the UNSC.
-MSUMUN 2004 also played host to a most successful experiment-the Joint Crisis, in which Russia and China clashed over numerous issues while their respective cabinets did diplomatic acrobatics to tackle the issues the joint crisis staff threw at them.
+MSUMUN IV drew 18 schools and 250 delegated and took on new committees such as the World Health Organization and the United Nations Development Programme, while continuing to foster fierce debate in the tried-and-true committees like DISEC and the UNSC.
+MSUMUN IV also played host to a most successful experiment-the Joint Crisis.

-MSUMUN 2005 was the final year spent at MSU’s Kellogg Center, as by now the conference had grown too large to be held there.
-MSUMUN hosted seven committees that year, once again providing stunning GAs such as SocHum and SpecPol, and tackling thornier issues in the Commission on Narcotic Drugs.
-Once more, the Joint Crisis was run, linking the UN Security Council and the Filipino Cabinet’s decisions on how to proceed in the War on Terror.
-MSUMUN’s first application-only committee was a success, allowing the best delegates to debate the policies of the Bush National Security Council.
+MSUMUN V was the final year spent at MSU’s Kellogg Center, as by now the conference had grown too large to be held there.
+MSUMUN’s first application-based committee was a success, allowing the best delegated to debate the policies of the Bush National Security Council.

-MSUMUN 2006 exploded in growth thanks to a new venue, expanding to a record eleven committees.
-In South Lansing, delegates took on an expanded range of specialized and crisis committees, as well as the tried and true General Assemblies.
-Topics included human rights in Myannmar, Pan Avian flu epidemic prevention, and free trade in the Americas.
+MSUMUN VI exploded in growth thanks to a new venue, expanding to a then-record eleven committees.
+In South Lansing, delegates took on an expanded range of Specialized and Crisis committees, as well as General Assemblies.

-MSUMUN 2007 was a banner year for MSUMUN, with 26 schools and 12 committees.
-2007 also saw the first international school take part in MSUMUN, the Dunham school from Singapore.
-It was also an experimental year, with the first ever Plenary-in-Simulation session on the Sunday of conference, allowing delegates the opportunity to pass through the resolutions each committee had worked on as a whole.
+MSUMUN VII was a banner year for MSUMUN, with 26 schools and 12 committees.
+Session VII also saw the first international school take part in MSUMUN, the Dunham School from Singapore.

-MSUMUN 2008 brought 20 schools to Lansing, for another year of debate and resolution.
-Delegates again took part in Plenary, discussing matters of international importance, including the situation in Zimbabwe, the impact of HIV/AIDs on developing economies, and conflict in the DR Congo.
-2008 also marked a the beginning of a renaissance in crisis committees, focusing our desire to provide the most realistic and entertaining crises we can devise.
+MSUMUN VIII brought 20 schools to Lansing for another year of debate and resolution.
+Session VIII also marked the beginning of a renaissance in Crisis committees, focusing the staff and Secretariat’s desires to provide the most realistic and entertaining crises they can devise.

-After three years away, MSUMUN 2009 marked the triumphant return of MSUMUN to MSU’s campus.
-Now housed in the MSU Union, MSUMUN took on a new life, more closely linked with the East Lansing community.
-Delegates from 23 schools faced issues from protests at the Democratic National Convention 1967 on the steps of the Union, to women’s rights in the 5th Women’s World Conference.
-The return to campus also marked the return of the joint crisis as NATO and Russia sparred for dominance in Eastern Europe.
+After three years away, MSUMUN IX marked the triumphant return of MSUMUN to MSU’s campus.
+Now housed in the MSU Union, MSUMUN took on a new life by being more closely linked to the East Lansing community.